Complications of cranial radiotherapy

-Cranial radiotherapy is used for a variety of brain tumours, either in isolation or in combination with concurrent chemotherapy.
+Cranial radiotherapy is used for a variety of brain tumors, either in isolation or in combination with concurrent chemotherapy.
 Complications from irradiation are various and differ in their etiology and time at which they become apparent.
 They can best be divided according to when they occur into acute, early-delayed and late 4.

 Acute toxicity from cranial irradiation occurs within days or at most first few weeks of therapy.
-Although they are relatively common, particularly seen in whole brain irradiation, they are usually relatively well controlled and/or self-limiting.
+Although they are relatively common, particularly seen in whole brain irradiation, they are usually relatively well controlled or self-limiting.
 Symptoms and signs include 4:

 - nausea and vomiting

 - cerebral edema

 Radiation-induced alopecia and dermatitis are also sometimes encountered 4.

 In the earlier days of cranial radiotherapy, where doses were poorly fractionated (e.g. individual doses of 10 Gy of gamma radiation) acute radiation-induced toxicity was frequent, occurring within mere hours of treatment, and resulting in fulminant symptoms and not infrequent death 4.

 Early-delayed toxicity, also sometimes referred to as 'subacute', occurs within weeks to 3 months of treatment.
 Many of the symptoms are similar to acute toxicity with headaches, fatigue, irritability, anorexia, nausea, and vomiting most frequently encountered.
 Somnolence may be particularly prominent, especially in children 4.

 It is during this early-delayed phase that pseudoprogression typically is encountered (although it can present later than this, even within 6-9 months) and represents florid treatment effect, edema and contrast enhancement.